 In this blog, we will discuss the challenges of legacy infrastructure, explore the advantages of cloud-based systems, and highlight how cloud migration can transform your organisation's operations, patient care and ultimately, patient experiences.

-One of the significant challenges healthcare organisations face when dealing with legacy IT infrastructure is scalability.
-Legacy systems often lack scalability, which hinders healthcare organisations' ability to meet new patient demands and adopt the latest technologies.
+One of the significant challenges healthcare organisations faces when dealing with legacy IT infrastructure is scalability.
+It’s a critical concern as legacy systems often lack scalability, which hinders healthcare organisations' ability to meet new patient demands and adopt the latest technologies.
 Additionally, many legacy systems are outdated, slow and they lack capacity, which becomes a problem as data growth continues at exponential rates.
 These systems might also be prone to cybersecurity risks, which is a growing concern when it comes to data breaches.
-The healthcare industry has seen data breaches on the rise, which puts sensitive patient data at risk of theft or ransomware.
+The healthcare industry, in particular, has experienced a surge in data breaches, putting sensitive patient data at risk of theft or exposure to ransomware attacks.

 Migrating to the cloud enables healthcare organisations to modernise their infrastructure and adopt new technologies while meeting evolving patient needs effectively.
 Cloud computing solutions such as IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service), and SaaS (Software-as-a-Service) deliver scalability and agility while providing robust security features, ensuring patient data is protected at all times.